lumenlabss/LumenCMS/README.md

 ## :tada: Acknowledgments

-Thanks to all contributors and users who support the LumenOne project!
+Thanks to all contributors and users who support the LumenCMS project!